A Survey of Deep Active Learning: Introduction

 \section{Introduction}

-Both deep learning (DL) and active learning (AL) have important applications in the machine learning community.
+Both deep learning (DL) and active learning (AL) are a subfield of machine learning.
+DL is also called representation learning \cite{deng2014tutorial}.
+It originates from the study of artificial neural networks and realizes the automatic extraction of data features.
+DL has strong learning capabilities due to its complex structure, but this also means that DL requires a large number of labeled samples to complete the corresponding training.
+With the release of a large number of large-scale data sets with annotations and the continuous improvement of computer computing power, DL-related research has ushered in large development opportunities.
+Compared with traditional machine learning algorithms, DL has an absolute advantage in performance in most application areas.
+AL focuses on the study of data sets, and it is also known as query learning \cite{Settles2009ActiveLearningLiteratureSurvey}.
+AL assumes that different samples in the same data set have different values for the update of the current model, and tries to select the samples with the highest value to construct the training set.
+Then, the corresponding learning task is completed with the smallest annotation cost.
+Both DL and AL have important applications in the machine learning community.
 Due to their excellent characteristics, they have attracted widespread research interest in recent years.
-More specifically, DL has achieved unprecedented breakthroughs in various challenging tasks; however, this is largely due to the publication of massive labeling datasets \cite{Bengio2006GreedyLayerWise, Krizhevsky2012ImageNetClassificationwithDeepConvolutionalNeuralNetworks}.
+More specifically, DL has achieved unprecedented breakthroughs in various challenging tasks; however, this is largely due to the publication of massive labeled datasets \cite{Bengio2006GreedyLayerWise, Krizhevsky2012ImageNetClassificationwithDeepConvolutionalNeuralNetworks}.
 Therefore, DL is limited by the high cost of sample labeling in some professional fields that require rich knowledge.
 In comparison, an effective AL algorithm can theoretically achieve exponential acceleration in labeling efficiency \cite{Balcan2009Agnosticactivelearning}.
-This huge potential saving in labeling costs is a fascinating development.
+This large potential saving in labeling costs is a fascinating development.
 However, the classic AL algorithm also finds it difficult to handle high-dimensional data \cite{2001Activelearningtheory}.
-Therefore, the combination of DL and AL, referred to as DAL, is expected to achieve superior results.
-DAL has been widely utilized in various fields, including image recognition \cite{Du2019BuildinganActivePalmprintRecognitionSystem, Gal2017DeepBayesianActiveLearningwithImageData, Gudovskiy2020DeepActiveLearningforBiasedDatasetsViaFisherKernelSelfSupervision, Huang2020Cost}, text classification \cite{Zhang2016ActiveDiscriminativeText, Shen2017DeepActiveLearning, Zhou2013Activedeeplearning}, visual question answering \cite{Lin2017ActiveLearningVisual} and object detection \cite{Qu2020DeepActiveLearningforRemoteSensingObjectDetection, Aghdam2019Active, Feng2019Deep}, etc. Although a rich variety of related work has been published, DAL still lacks a unified classification framework.
-In order to fill this gap, in this article, we will provide a comprehensive overview of the existing DAL related work, along with a formal classification method.
-We will next briefly review the development status of DL and AL in their respective fields.
-Subsequently, in Section \ref{sec:The necessity and challenge of combining DL and AL}, the necessity and challenges of combining DL and AL are further explicated.
+Therefore, the combination of DL and AL, referred to as DeepAL, is expected to achieve superior results.
+DeepAL has been widely utilized in various fields, including image recognition \cite{Du2019BuildinganActivePalmprintRecognitionSystem, DBLP:conf/icml/GalIG17, DBLP:conf/cvpr/GudovskiyHYT20, Huang2020Cost}, text classification \cite{Zhang2016ActiveDiscriminativeText, schroder2020survey}, visual question answering \cite{Lin2017ActiveLearningVisual} and object detection \cite{Qu2020DeepActiveLearningforRemoteSensingObjectDetection, Aghdam2019Active, Feng2019Deep}, etc. Although a rich variety of related work has been published, DeepAL still lacks a unified classification framework.
+To fill this gap, in this article, we will provide a comprehensive overview of the existing DeepAL related work \footnote{We search about 270 related papers on \href{https://dblp.uni-trier.de/}{DBLP} using "deep active learning" as the keyword.
+We review the relevance of these papers to DeepAL one by one, eliminate irrelevant (just containing a few keywords) or information missing papers, and manually add some papers that do not contain these keywords but use DeepAL-related methods or relate to our current discussion.
+Finally, the survey references are constructed.
+The latest paper is updated to November 2020.
+The references include 103 conference papers, 153 journal papers, 3 books \cite{sanderson2008biometric, 2001Activelearningtheory, 2009Facilitylocationconcepts}, 1 research report \cite{Settles2009ActiveLearningLiteratureSurvey}, and 1 dissertation \cite{Zhu2005SemiSupervisedLearningwithGraphs}.
+There are 28 unpublished papers.}, along with a formal classification method.
+The contributions of this survey are summarized as follows: \begin{itemize} \item As far as we know, this is the first comprehensive review work in the field of deep active learning. \item We analyze the challenges of combining active learning and deep learning, and systematically summarize and categorize existing DeepAL-related work for these challenges. \item We conduct a comprehensive and detailed analysis of DeepAL-related applications in various fields and future directions. \end{itemize}